1. Assertions¶

 The arguments are:

-- an array or an ArrayAccess instance with actual values,$message
+$expected- an array of expected values,$actual- an array or an ArrayAccess instance with actual values,$message- optional failure message,

 The method